 The path to CRPS diagnosis isn’t always direct, and patients can be diagnosed in numerous ways.
 Among those we interviewed, 25% mentioned the word “difficult” when speaking about their CRPS, and even more found the diagnosis experience frustrating.
 There were a few, however, who met with the right doctor(s) at the right time:

 “I am one of the very lucky ones.
 I was actually diagnosed within 2 months of injury.
 My PCP had no idea what was going on with my foot and thought I had a stress fracture.
 He kept taking x-rays every week for 6 weeks.
 He also had me on crutches and confined to bed.
 My mother-in-law got frustrated and took me to her orthopedic doctor.
 He picked up on the circulation problem, the atrophy that had started, and the x-rays showed bone change.
 I was diagnosed that day.” – Robin

 “It helped that my case is about as textbook as it can get.
 I did get bounced around to several doctors until finally workers compensation accepted the diagnosis of CRPS.
-Once they accepted the diagnosis, they finally sent me to a specialist for treatment.
+If you need to contact someone about a workers’ comp claim, you may want to check out companies like FFVA to help you get what you need.
+Anyway, once they accepted the diagnosis, they finally sent me to a specialist for treatment.
 That process took about a year and a half.
 Had I been going through personal insurance, I would have been able to begin appropriate treatment much faster.”- Leigh

 “I was very lucky I have a doctor who is very familiar with CRPS, so he knew exactly what it was right away, getting my treatment started immediately.” – Suzanne